ssssmark/ssssmark.github.io/_pages/about.md

 My research interest mainly lies in Multimodal reasoning, LLM Agent, Reinforcement Learning and Efficient AI.

 # 🔥 News
+- *2026.1*: &nbsp;🎉🎉 Our paper **Unlocking the Essence of Beauty: Advanced Aesthetic Reasoning with Relative-Absolute Policy Optimization**  is accepted by ICLR 2026!
+See you in Brazil🇧🇷!
 - *2025.12*: &nbsp;🎉🎉 Our Agent memory survey  **Memory in the Age of AI Agents** is released on [arXiv](https://arxiv.org/abs/2512.13564)!
 - *2025.5*: &nbsp;🎉🎉 Our paper  **Masrouter: Learning to route llms for multi-agent systems** is accepted by ACL 2025 Main!